Behavior of random walk on discrete point processes: Abstract

 \section{Abstract}

-We consider a model for random walks on random environments (RWRE) with random subset of $\BZ^d$ as the vertices, and uniform transition probabilities on $2d$ points (two "coordinate nearest points" in each of the $d$ coordinate directions).
-We prove that the velocity of such random walks is almost surely $0$, and give partial characterization of transience and recurrence in the different dimensions.
-Finally we prove Central Limit Theorem (CLT) for such random walks, under a condition on the distance between coordinate nearest points.
+We consider a model for random walks on random environments (RWRE) with a random subset of $\BZ^d$ as the vertices, and uniform transition probabilities on $2d$ points (two "coordinate nearest neighbors" in each of the $d$ coordinate directions).
+We prove that the velocity of such random walks is almost surely zero, give partial characterization of transience and recurrence in the different dimensions and prove Central Limit Theorem (CLT) for such random walks, under a condition on the distance between coordinate nearest neighbors.